-There are many treatments that can help you feel and function better with ankylosing spondylitis.
-These treatments include medications to help ease pain and inflammation and surgeries to help you move better.
+Many treatments can help you feel and function better with ankylosing spondylitis.
+These include medications to help ease pain and inflammation and surgeries to help you move better.
 Your goal is to manage your AS so you can live an active life.

-Your first step to treat AS will be taking drugs called nonsteroidal anti-inflammatory drugs (NSAIDs).
-NSAIDs help relieve your inflammation, pain, stiffness, and swelling.
+Your first step to treat AS will be to take nonsteroidal anti-inflammatory drugs (NSAIDs).
+They help relieve your inflammation, pain, stiffness, and swelling.
 Still, NSAIDs do not treat the problems with your immune system when you have AS.
 These problems cause damage to your joints and bones.

 NSAIDs used to treat AS pain and stiffness include: